GrantSparks/grafton-birddog/README.md

 # grafton-birddog

-Unofficial idiomatic rust bindings for the BirdDog RESTful API 2.0.
+Unofficial idiomatic rust bindings for the [BirdDog RESTful API 2.0](https://birddog.tv/AV/API/index.html)

+## Usage

+See the [examples](examples) directory for usage examples.

-## Overview
+## Status

-This is a project by the [Grafton Machine Shed](https://www.grafton.ai) and while we use it ourselves, we're only testing functionality as we need it in our own projects.
+This is a work in progress that we use on our own projects, so we're really only testing each API function as we need them.
+If you find a bug, please open an issue or submit a PR.
+Thanks!

 ## Installation